-When you have made your choices, numbers have to be balanced in teaching groups and then the timetable is prepared.
-This is a long process and it cannot be readily changed.
-Occasionally, a few changes are permitted in the first few weeks of the Autumn Term, but only when numbers and circumstances allow this.
+When you have made your choices, numbers are balanced in teaching groups as some resource bases have limited numbers due to health & safety requirements, and then the timetable is prepared.
+This is a long process and once confirmed it cannot be readily changed.
+Occasionally, a few changes are permitted in the first few weeks of the Autumn Term, but only when numbers and extreme circumstances allow this.
+Any changes will require parent involvement and at times may be granted on a trial basis.
+Those courses that are full will not have the space to accept additional numbers.